hanumanthan/fundstransfer/Readme.md

 ## Assumptions

 1. Transaction not taken care of
-2. Database created by app
+2. Database recreated by app.
+Volumes not retained